Our brands

 • Walking comfort, freedom of design, silent and warm thanks to cork

-The flooring industry demands freedom of design, silence and warmth.
+The flooring industry demands freedom of design, silent and warm.
 With NRT Inside, these requirements will be met.
 The air pockets in cork store heat, inviting you to go barefoot.
 Once again the cork closed cell structure is explored for the application benefit.
-Cork cells are tiny irregular pentagonal or hexagonal prisms.
+Cork cells are tiny, irregular, pentagonal or hexagonal prisms.
 The cell height rarely exceeds 50 micrometers.
 Fifty per cent of cork is an air-like gas enclosed in the cork cells.
 Suberin makes the cork cell membrane impermeable and the cell airtight.
-A single cubic centimeter of cork contains almost 40 million cells – around 800 millions in a single natural cork stopper.
+A single cubic centimeter of cork contains almost 40 million cells – around 800 million in a single natural cork stopper.

-Because of it, cork has an extraordinary recovering capacity, it is light and compressible without compromising the indentation resistance, it is thermal effective and it is soft to touch and warm feeling.
+Because of it, cork has an extraordinary recovering capacity, it is light and compressible without compromising the indentation resistance, it is thermal effective, and it has soft touch and warm feeling.

 Top-Layer-nrt-flooring.jpg